uwcartlab/webmapping/Chapter02/readme.md

 Getting Started
 ---------------

 Begin Chapter 2 by opening your _unit-1_ directory from Chapter 1.
-Begin by viewing the contents of the _Chapter02_ subdirectory, which includes two _.js_ files.
+First view the contents of the _Chapter02_ subdirectory, which includes two _.js_ files.
 Then, navigate to the _boilerplate_ subdirectory and select all of the contents.
 Copy these files and paste them into _Chapter02_.
 Move the original two _.js_ files to the appropriate folder.

 > ### **Copy your _unit-1/boilerplate_ files for use in Chapter 2.
 Your _Chapter02_ subdirectory should now include the HTML boilerplate and additional code snippets for the Chapter 2 lessons, including your debugging assignment.**